shailender1/QueryReformulator/README.md

 # QueryReformulator

-QR_tensorforce is based on Deep Reinforcement Learning.
-It is based on implementation of Query Reformulator
+QueryReformulator is based on Deep Reinforcement Learning.
+It is an implementation using tensorforce library.

+The original paper is:

 - [Paper: Task-Oriented Query Reformulation with Reinforcement Learning](https://arxiv.org/abs/1704.04572)